 View original post 230 more words

-Stoptober is the annual NHS campaign to help people who want to stop smoking in the UK.
-They provide access to online and in-person support networks and information on the alternatives to smoking.
-I had been a smoker for the best part of 25-30 years and had unsuccessfully quit and restarted so many times during … Continue reading Stoptober – How I Successfully Gave Up Smoking – 9 Tips for You!
+This post was originally posted for Stoptober, the annual NHS campaign to help people who want to stop smoking in the UK.
+Of course, just as many people try to quit as part of their new year goals and resolutions.
+The NHS provide access to online and in-person support networks and information on the alternatives … Continue reading How I Successfully Gave Up Smoking – 9 Tips for You – Stoptober!

 I'm a middle-aged menopausal woman who has put on a fair few inches around the midriff over the last couple of years.
 "Thickening" is the official term for it.
 It's another of the many crap things that Mother Nature decides to throw at us as a reward for surviving decades of periods.
 Now, I exercise … Continue reading Menopausal Beach Body Blues